pounard/goat-query/README.md

 For advanced documentation, please see the `./docs/` folder.

-# Roadamp
+# Roadmap

  - 2.0 - bumps requirement to PHP 7.4,
- - 2.0 - will include MERGE query support, functional testing, driver and platform segregation, as well as many fixes, and deprecated some 1.x methods,
+ - 2.1 - includes MERGE query support, functional testing, driver and platform segregation, as well as many fixes, and deprecated some 1.x methods,
- - 2.1 - will include many minor features additions,
+ - 3.0 - is a major overhaul of sql writer, converter context, and query builder,
- - 2.2 - may include a schema introspector,
+ - 3.1 - will be a features with many shortcuts and sugar candy additions,
- - 3.0 - will drop 1.x deprecations.
+ - 4.0 - may contain schema introspector.

 # Driver organisation